-We file a consolidated US federal income tax return with AIG.
+We file a consolidated U.S. federal income tax return with AIG.
 We are allocated US federal income taxes based upon a tax payment allocation agreement with AIG, effective January 1, 2019 and approved by our Board of Directors.
 This agreement provides that we shall accrue taxes that would have been paid by us if we had filed a separate federal income tax return and AIG shall reimburse us for certain tax benefits, with limited exceptions.

-Additionally, while the agreement described above governs the current and deferred tax recorded in the income tax provision, the amount of cash that will be paid or received for US federal income taxes may at times be different.
+Additionally, while the agreement described above governs the current and deferred tax recorded in the income tax provision, the amount of cash that will be paid or received for U.S. federal income taxes may at times be different.
 The terms of this agreement are based on principles consistent with the allocation of income tax expense or benefit on a separate company basis, except that:

 - Our separate company taxable income shall include net capital gains as reported in consolidated taxable income and any separate return limitation year ("SRLY") loss carryovers as set forth in Treas.
-Reg. §1.1502-21(c) that would have been absorbed on a separate return basis. - We have a reinsurance treaty in place with an AIG affiliate that also files a consolidated US federal income tax return with AIG.
-Any taxable income or loss attributable to that treaty is excluded from our separate company taxable income. - Our separate company taxable income shall exclude charitable contributions, carryovers, or carrybacks attributable to net operating losses (other than SRLY loss carryovers), net capital losses and dividends received from companies included in the consolidated return. - The sections of the Internal Revenue Code relating to the Base Erosion Anti-Abuse Tax ("BEAT") are applied, but only if the AIG consolidated group is subject to BEAT in the Consolidated Tax Liability.
+Reg. §1.1502-21(c) that would have been absorbed on a separate return basis. - Our separate company taxable income shall exclude charitable contributions, carryovers, or carrybacks attributable to net operating losses (other than SRLY loss carryovers), net capital losses and dividends received from companies included in the consolidated return. - The sections of the Internal Revenue Code relating to the Base Erosion Anti-Abuse Tax ("BEAT") are applied, but only if the AIG consolidated group is subject to BEAT in the Consolidated Tax Liability.

 AIG agrees to reimburse us for any tax benefit arising out of the use in the consolidated return of any of our charitable contributions, carryovers or carrybacks attributable to net operating losses (other than SRLY loss carryovers), net capital losses, tax credits and dividends received deduction to the extent not used to offset other income of ours as calculated on a separate return basis and for an amount by which, but for such benefit, the federal income tax liability of AIG's consolidated group would have been greater.
 Once we are compensated for such benefit, it cannot use such benefits in the calculation of our tax liability under the separate return basis.
-Federal income taxes payable under the payment allocation agreement at December 31, 2020 was \$4 million.
-At December 31, 2021, federal income taxes payable was \$6 million.
+Federal income taxes payable under the payment allocation agreement at December 31, 2021 was \$6 million.
+At December 31, 2022, federal income taxes receivable was \$1 million.

-US Tax Reform Overview
+U.S. Tax Reform Overview